lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/04-HAVING Clauses.md

 ORDER  BY 2 DESC;
 ```

-This is because the column _project_hours_ doesn't actually exist until the query is run.
+This is because the column _project_hours_ is an aggregate of the column *hours* - i.e. it doesn't actually exist until the query is run.
 To handle this, a `HAVING` clause is used after the `GROUP BY` statement:

 ```sql
 SELECT p.name,